-&lt;sup>13 Governor's Office for Children.
+13 Governor's Office for Children.
 (2015).
-The Children's Services Outcomes Measurement System FY 2015 Annual System Implementation Report. &lt;sup>14 Department of Human Services.
+The Children's Services Outcomes Measurement System FY 2015 Annual System Implementation Report.

+14 Department of Human Services.
 (2019).
-MD THINK Frequently Asked Questions. &lt;sup>15 Ibid.
+MD THINK Frequently Asked Questions.

-&lt;sup>16 Department of Human Services.
+16 Department of Human Services.
 (2019).
 Maryland Total Human-services Integrated Network.
 Department of Human Services.
 (2018).
-Maryland Total Human-services Integrated Network: Medicaid Advisory Committee Meeting. &lt;sup>17 Department of Human Services.
+Maryland Total Human-services Integrated Network: Medicaid Advisory Committee Meeting.

+17 Department of Human Services.
 (2019).
-Child, Juvenile, and Adult Management System. step for Maryland in fulfilling the vision of MD THINK to eliminate silos and provide one connected application and database for child welfare, juvenile services, and adult services.
-CJAMS will continue to be rolled out in phases, and two of the licensing agencies (the Department of Human Services and the Department of Juvenile Services) will be participating.
-The child welfare module of CJAMS is currently undergoing field testing with front-line workers at a Local Department of Social Services, with pilot deployment and phased statewide roll-out to occur later this year.
-Deployment of other CJAMS modules - juvenile services, adult services, and licensing and monitoring - will be carried out in 2019 and 2020.
+Child, Juvenile, and Adult Management System.

+step for Maryland in fulfilling the vision of MD THINK to eliminate silos and provide one connected application and database for child welfare, juvenile services, and adult services.

+On October 28, 2019, an initial pilot of CJAMS was implemented in Washington County (as illustrated below).
+Shortly thereafter, and on January 21, 2020, an extended pilot of CJAMS was implemented in Anne Arundel County.
+The implementation of CJAMS continued in phases across the State, and in coordination with two of the licensing agencies (i.e., the Department of Human Services and the Department of Juvenile Services).

+Phase LDSS Schedule Caseload

+Pilot Washington 10/28/2019 3%

+Extended Pilot Anne Arundel 1/21/2020 5%

+Phase 2A Garrett, Allegheny, Frederick, Carroll 4/20/2020 6%

+Phase 2B Howard, Montgomery, Prince George's, Charles, Calvert, St. Mary's 5/18/2020 29%

+Phase 3 Baltimore City 06/22/2020 28%

+Statewide Worcester, Wicomico, Talbot, Somerset, Queen Anne's, Kent, Harford, Dorchester, Caroline, Cecil, Baltimore County 07/27/2020 26%

+- On July 27, 2020, the fourth and final phase of CJAMS (also known as the Statewide launch of the child welfare module of CJAMS) was implemented in the 11 remaining jurisdictions, to include the following: Baltimore, Harford, Cecil, Kent, Queen Anne's, Talbot, Caroline, Dorchester, Wicomico, Somerset, and Worcester counties.
+Based on the successful implementation of CJAMS, and on day one of the final phase:1,398 front-line workers used CJAMS across all offices; - 472 staff from the 11 offices signed in successfully; and - Workers entered more than 500 contacts, 44 assessments, and completed removals and placements.

+Staff from MD THINK, the Social Services Administration, the Office of Technology for Human Services, and the Local Department of Social Services leadership worked collaboratively towards the statewide launch.

+Deployment of other CJAMS modules - juvenile services, adult services, provider portal, and licensing and monitoring - will be carried out during fall 2020 and early 2021.
 Additional functionality and enhancements for all modules will be deployed on a rolling-basis thereafter.

+Conclusion

-Conclusion The State agencies remain committed to outcomes evaluation and the ability to monitor the care, supervision, education, and treatment of children and youth in placement.
+The State agencies remain committed to outcomes evaluation and the ability to monitor the care, supervision, education, and treatment of children and youth in placement.
 CJAMS will bring Maryland one step closer to reaching the vision of an interagency outcomes evaluation system.